 Sadly, there are no guidelines or policies that explicitly address the impacts of climate on energy use in buildings.
 So, how do we reduce our vulnerability and increase our resilience to this unpredictable operating expense?

-Further Read: New Energy Trends for Green Buildings in 2019
+Further Read: New Energy Trends for Green Buildings

 The key is to design buildings that can cope with the impacts of climate change in the coming decades and are also responsible for minimal greenhouse gas emissions.